DonutReport/donut/README.md

 ### options

+`-n` or `--projectName` is a mandatory parameter, and it should be the name of the project.
-`-s` or `--sourcedir` is a mandatory parameter, and it should be the directory that hold the generated JSON files to be visualised.
+`-s` or `--sourcedir` is a mandatory parameter, and it should be the path to the directory that holds the generated JSON result files.

 Other parameters can also be specified as bellow: